colelooney/ModellingAndVisualization/Checkpoint_Two/README.md

 # Game of Life and SIRS Model Simulation

 This repository contains implementations of **Conway's Game of Life** and the **SIRS (Susceptible-Infected-Recovered-Susceptible) epidemiological model**, written in Python.
-The code supports visualization and analysis of emergent patterns and disease dynamics, with utilities for computing statistical observables including infection rates, recovery statistics, and spatial correlation analysis.
+The code supports visualization and analysis of emergent patterns and disease dynamics, with utilities for computing statistical observables

 ---